 Use these magnificent skills to your advantage and share reasons and expectations with your family.
 Now, notice I said ‘reasons’ first.
 There are so many times when I expect my kids or my partner to know why I’m doing something (or why I’m asking them to do something).

 To me, it always seems obvious but that’s because I’m in my own head.
 I’m living these reasons constantly.
 Other people- with other thought patterns- aren’t going to automatically know your reasons for living a certain way.

-If you don’t explain the benefits and your reasoning to your kids, then all they’re going to see is you taking away their toys- even if its toys that haven’t been played with in years.
+If you don’t explain the benefits and your reasoning to your kids, then all they’re going to see is you taking away their toys- even if it’s toys that haven’t been played with for years.